brillout/goldpage/plugins/express/readme.template.md

 ~~~

 The plugin is automatically loaded and
-and a Express middleware is now available at `require('ssr-coin').express`.
+an Express middleware is now available at `require('ssr-coin').express`.

 ### Example